 When the monitor flags degradation, the system isolates why.
 A confidence drop in an object detector might trace to a lighting change, a novel object, or a model that has drifted.
 The diagnosis determines the recovery path.

 Executes the appropriate repair: recalibrate an instrument, switch to a different model, adjust a control parameter, retry with a modified approach.
-The robot resumes.
-No ticket filed, no engineer paged.
+The robot recovers autonomously and resumes their task.

 Every failure and every recovery is written to a structured log — what was detected, what caused it, what was tried, what worked.
 This matters for two reasons.
 First, your team can audit exactly what happened during any run.
 Second, and more importantly, this log is the training data for a system that gets better over time.
 Each problem solved makes the next occurrence faster to resolve, and eventually, preventable.

-Anywhere a robot operates in conditions that aren't perfectly controlled — which is to say, anywhere that matters — PILGRIMS applies.
+Anywhere a machine operates in conditions that aren't perfectly controlled — which is to say, anywhere that matters — PILGRIMS applies.

 Recovery speed vs. fixed-threshold approaches